netlands/PhotoSync/README.md

 The actual connection to your camera depends on the operating system or a third-party app so I suggest to check for any known issues before using.

+I have included links to code I have used in the comments.

 ## To-do

 - Store guides between sessions